TheRealDeLorian/Advanced-Frontend-Final-Project-TheRealDeLorian/Reqs.md

 - 2 pages
 - 1 set of CRUD functions
 - Features:
-  - {upload, view, delete photos and edit photo details} (one main feature with 4 sub-features)
+  - upload, view, delete photos and edit photo details (one main feature with 4 sub-features)

 ### Technology
 - Use of Local Storage